kirillyesikov/pipelineDEMO/README.md

 cat <<EOF | sudo tee /etc/sysctl.d/k8s.conf
 net.ipv4.ip_forward = 1
 EOF

-# Apply sysctl params without reboot
 sudo sysctl --system

-# Verify that net.ipv4.ip_forward is set to 1 with:

 sysctl net.ipv4.ip_forward

 # To initialize the control-plane node run ( you can use kubeadm-config.yaml and explicitly define your cluster cofiguration more https://kubernetes.io/docs/reference/config-api/kubeadm-config.v1beta3/ OR you can run flags with kubeadm init )